noirofficial/noir/src/tor/doc/HACKING/CodingStandards.md

 the `changes` toplevel subdirectory.
 It should have the format of a one-entry changelog section from the current ChangeLog file, as in

-- Major bugfixes:
+  o Major bugfixes (security):
     - Fix a potential buffer overflow.
-Fixes bug 99999; bugfix on 0.3.1.4-beta.
+Fixes bug 99999; bugfix on 0.3.1.4-beta. o Minor features (performance):
+    - Make tor faster.
+Closes ticket 88888.

 To write a changes file, first categorize the change.
 Some common categories
+are:
-are: Minor bugfixes, Major bugfixes, Minor features, Major features, Code simplifications and refactoring.
+  o Minor bugfixes (subheading): o Major bugfixes (subheading): o Minor features (subheading): o Major features (subheading): o Code simplifications and refactoring: o Testing: o Documentation:

+The subheading is a particular area within Tor.
+See the ChangeLog for examples.

 Then say what the change does.
 If it's a bugfix, mention what bug it fixes and when the bug was introduced.
 To find out which Git tag the change was introduced in, you can use `git describe --contains <sha1 of commit>`.
+If you don't know the commit, you can search the git diffs (-S) for the first instance of the feature (--reverse).

+For example, for #30224, we wanted to know when the bridge-distribution-request feature was introduced into Tor:
+    $ git log -S bridge-distribution-request --reverse
+    commit ebab521525
+    Author: Roger Dingledine <arma@torproject.org>
+    Date:   Sun Nov 13 02:39:16 2016 -0500

+        Add new BridgeDistribution config option

+    $ git describe --contains ebab521525
+    tor-0.3.2.3-alpha~15^2~4

+If you need to know all the Tor versions that contain a commit, use:
+    $ git tag --contains 9f2efd02a1 | sort -V
+    tor-0.2.5.16
+    tor-0.2.8.17
+    tor-0.2.9.14
+    tor-0.2.9.15
+    ...
+    tor-0.3.0.13
+    tor-0.3.1.9
+    tor-0.3.1.10
+    ...

-If at all possible, try to create this file in the same commit where you are making the change.
+If at all possible, try to create the changes file in the same commit where you are making the change.
 Please give it a distinctive name that no other branch will use for the lifetime of your change.
+We usually use "ticketNNNNN" or "bugNNNNN", where NNNNN is the ticket number.
 To verify the format of the changes file, you can use `make check-changes`.
-This is run automatically as part of `make check` -- if it fails, we must fix it before we release.
+This is run automatically as part of `make check` -- if it fails, we must fix it as soon as possible, so that our CI passes.
 These checks are implemented in `scripts/maint/lintChanges.py`.

 Changes file style guide:
-  * Changes files begin with "  o Header (subheading):".
-The header should usually be "Minor/Major bugfixes/features".
-The subheading is a particular area within Tor.
-See the ChangeLog for examples.

   * Make everything terse.

   * Write from the user's point of view: describe the user-visible changes